Bethlehem Area School District Purpose of Grading Statement

 Students require a 3.2000 minimum G.P.A. in a quarter to be named for honor roll.
 Quarterly G.P.A. reflect computation of grades in the quarter only.
 This average is used for honor roll.
 An “N” in citizenship or an “F” in any course eliminates a student from consideration for honor roll.
 Final cumulative G.P.A. shown on the transcript includes all final grades from the beginning of Grade 9 to current final grades.

-BASD Assessment and Grading Practices (effective in the 2023-2024 school year and beyond)
+BASD Assessment and Grading Policy (effective in the 2023-2024 school year and beyond)

 Bethlehem Area School District believes that it is important to report progress on the following items for each student: